Raju-Sharma1/sql-Data-Analytics-Project/README.md

 ## 🌟 Credit : https://www.blog.datawithbaraa.com/

-Thanks to Baraa for Project idea and Tutorial
+Thanks to Baraa for Project idea, Datasets and Tutorial